-As you contemplate what sentimental messages to write in the next father’s day card you purchase, I ask of you to consider the following:
+As you contemplate what sentimental messages to write in the next father’s day card you purchase, I ask of you to consider doing the following: Celebrate Dads Beyond Fathers Day.

 In todays social climate – and generally speaking of course – how often do we truly concern ourselves with fathers beyond the fleeting, half-hearted recognition of fatherhood on Father’s day?
 On topics of children and family, how often do we actively consider the perspectives, emotional investment and support of dads in those conversations?
 As a collective, do we even believe that men [in general] prioritize healthy, meaningful relationships with their children and are capable of experiencing strong emotional bonds with them?
 The temptation to collectively answer, “Of course!” will be great because the rational mind dictates we respond as such.
 However, our actual societal practices and general attitudes tell a very different story.
 One characterized by indifference and intolerance towards the experiences and concerns of fathers.